sheygildas/-Lift-_and_Shift_Local_App_Setup_to_AWS/README.md

 ### :bulb: Launch Instances with user data

+- Note: Launching  Instances with user data  may take some time.
+If you SSH into the server and the user data is not yet provision, you can check the process 'ps -ef' to see if the process to provision user data has started or failed.
+If the process has started, wait for sometime and check with 'systemctl status' '<service_name>' command again.

 #### Provision DB Instance

-- We will start by creating  DB instance below details.
+- We will start by creating DB instance with details as given below.
 The user data script is found at this [location](https://github.com/sheygildas/Local_App_Setup/blob/local-setup/vagrant/Automated_provisioning/mysql.sh)
 - We also have to add 'inbound rule' to 'vprofile-backend-SG' which is our backend SG to ALLOW SSH on port 22 from My IP to be able to connect our db instance.

  ```sh